jpsca/texteditor/README.md

 `texteditor.open()` first looks for the `$EDITOR` environment variable.
 If set, it uses the value as-is, including any command-line argument, without fallbacks.

-If no `$EDITOR` is set, the function will search through a list of known editors, and use the first one that founds on the system.
+If no `$EDITOR` is set, the function will search through a *very short* list of known editors, and use the first one that founds on the system.

 ## Contribute